-- 1. Please note any allergies that are listed on the sticker. - 2.
-If allergy is not pre-printed on tag, please ask the parents to resolve this at the Kids Help Desk. - 3.
-Please direct parents to the Children's Ministry Director for any classroom issues relating to allergies.
+- 2. CONFIRM child's name, parent's cell number, and classroom location on the child's name tag. - 3.
+Note any allergies that are listed on the child' name tag.
+If allergy is not pre-printed on tag, parents can resolve this at the Kids Help Desk.
+Direct parents to the Children's Ministry Director for any classroom issues relating to allergies. - 4.
+CHECK IN the child's arrival on the classroom's paper roster under.